The use of dip powder nails dates back to the early 1990s, thanks to the invention by a popular nail company called SNS.

 Repeat the second step at least twice to ensure an even application.
 Up to three layers of dip powder will be enough.

 Doing this will make your nails thin but very strong.

 Step 5: Apply the Sealant

-Here, you’ll have to apply a thin layer of sealant before buffing your nails.
+Here, you’ll have to apply a thin sealant layer before buffing your nails.

-Tip: It’s in this step that you can consider reshaping your nails if you realize that they need any improvement.
+Tip: In this step, you can consider reshaping your nails if you realize they need any improvement.